Bobrac3023/Project4_roshan/README.md

 ### HTML File Breakdown

+- File : Base.html (The Template Foundation-Master Layout)
+- Purpose :
+  - The navigation bar (menu at the top)
+  - Footer (social media links and copyright)
+  - Common design (fonts, colors, CSS, JavaScript)
+  - The {% block content %} section where other pages add their unique content

  - File : index.html - the Homepage
 - Purpose :
   - Shows a big welcome message (jumbotron)
   - Has a "Reservations" button that displays a popup modal for login/signup